 - Detailed Tuning Options – The new generation now offers an LCD panel with a staggering amount of tuning options.
 Excellent for fine-tuning the output for your studio space.

 - Not The Flattest Response – The Rokit range has always offered a slightly more colored sound experience.
-While satisfying to the ear to they are not the best for analytical listening.
+While satisfying to listen to, they are not the best for analytical listening.

 This latest update to the popular Rokit range is a winner.
-The KRK Rokit 5 G4 is an excellent 5-inch monitor that offers features rarely seen at this price point.
-By far the stand out feature is the detailed room adjustment options.
+The KRK Rokit 5 G4 is an excellent 5-inch monitor with features rarely seen at this price point.
+By far, the stand-out feature is the detailed room adjustment options.
 An impressive update to an already excellent range of speakers.

 Read our full KRK Rokit 5 G4 review for more detailed information.

 KRK Rokit 5 G4

 - Concentric Driver Configuration – The dual concentric driver offers a single-point source that minimizes phase issues and provides a generous and harmonious soundscape.